openedx/openedx-events/docs/decisions/0007-optional-fields.rst

 "null," the user can set the value of the field to null/None.
 Separately, if a field is defined with a ``default`` parameter, then the user does not have to set the value at all.
 However, it seems the ``default`` parameter may not be fully-supported with Kafka (see https://github.com/confluentinc/kafka-rest/issues/427 ).
-The Avro documentation, similar to that of ``attrs``, uses the default parameter to define optionality.
+The Avro documentation, in contrast to that of ``attrs``, uses the default parameter to define optionality.

 Decision
 --------